panzerdp/dmitripavlutin.com/content/posts/106-defined-variable/index.md

 ## 2. Using *typeof*

-Having the possible states of variables defined, let's consider a few techniques that tell whether a variable is defined.
+Having the possible states of variables defined, let's consider the techniques that find whether a variable is defined.

 The `typeof` operator determines the variable's type. `typeof myVar` can evaluate to one of the values: `'boolean'`, `'number'`, `'string'`, `'object'`, `'symbol'`, and `'undefined'`.

-The expression `typeof missingVar` doesn't throw a `ReferenceError` if the `missingVar` is not defined, compared to solely access of the not defined variable:
+The expression `typeof missingVar` doesn't throw a `ReferenceError` if the `missingVar` is not defined, contrary to simple access of the not defined variable:

 ```javascript
 // missingVar is not defined